-Goya Chanpuru is a typical Okinawan dish that consists of a braised goya with pork and tofu.
-Not everyone likes it since goya is very bitter, much worse than eggplant.
+Goya Chanpuru is a typical dish from Okinawa that consists of a stir-fry of goya with pork and tofu.
+Not everyone likes it since goya is quite bitter, much worse than jiló.

-Goya can be known in Brazil by the name of Nigauri, Nigagori, bitter melon or balsam pear.
+Goya can be known in Brazil by the name of Nigauri, Nigagori, bitter melon, or momordica.
 And the word Chanpuru means mixture.
 The name Nigaiuri means bitter cucumber.

 It is possible to find this Goya all over Japan and even in Brazil, especially in the summer.
-This bitter vegetable is the fruit of an Asian cucurbitaceous plant (Momordica charantia), with eastern India and southern China as possible origins.
-Today it is widely cultivated all over the world precisely because of the value of its immature and bitter fruits.
+This bitter vegetable is the fruit of an Asian cucurbit (Momordica charantia), with eastern India and southern China as possible origins.
+Today it is widely cultivated around the world precisely for the value of its immature and bitter fruits.

-In addition, Goya has many beneficial properties for those who consume it lowers blood sugar for diabetics, helps with digestive problems, is an anti-inflammatory, and even prevents cancer, among others.
-It is not for nothing that they say that one of the reasons for Okinawa's longevity is due to this cucumber.
-This recipe is still made up of pork that contains vitamin B6 and B12.
+Moreover, Goya has many beneficial properties for those who consume it, it lowers blood sugar levels for diabetics, helps with digestive problems, is an anti-inflammatory, and even prevents cancer, among others.
+It is no wonder that it is said that one of the reasons for the longevity of Okinawa is due to this cucumber.
+This recipe also includes pork, which contains vitamins B6 and B12.

 We also recommend reading: